First part Mothers made from wire – love in the laboratory

 ~~{}~~

 It was 1966.
-The orphaned macaques, those who had grown up with Harlow’s surrogate mothers, had arrived at reproductive age.
+The orphaned macaques who had grown up with Harlow’s surrogate mothers had reached reproductive age.

-Harlow wanted to see what kind of mothers would become the subjects of his experiments.
-But they could not mate because they wouldn’t let another animal to get close to them.
-And that’s how Harlow came up with the invention of the rape rack.
+Harlow wanted to see what kind of mothers the subjects of his experiments would become.
+However, they could not mate because they wouldn’t let another animal get close to them.
+As a result, Harlow invented the rape rack.

-The females were bound there, they were immobilized so that the males would mate –rape- them.
+The females were bound to it, immobilized so that the males could mate with – rape – them.

-Twenty orphaned mothers were impregnated by this way and gave birth to their babies.
+Twenty orphaned mothers were impregnated in this way and gave birth to babies.

-Most of them killed their cubs or abandoned them, totally indifferent – or even depressive.
-Only a handful of them were proved to be “adequate”.
+Most of them killed their infants or abandoned them, displaying total indifference and even depression.
+Only a handful of them proved to be “adequate” mothers.

 ~~{}~~

 A few years later, his second wife died.
-Harlow became severely depressed and he was submitted to electroconvulsive therapy, where he was the guinea pig for a while.
+Harlow became severely depressed and submitted to electroconvulsive therapy, rendering him the guinea pig for a while.

 When he was discharged, he called his first wife, “Ms. IQ of 155”.
-She was widowed too, therefore they were remarried.
+Now widowed herself, they soon remarried.

 ~~

-During his last years, Harlow engaged himself in biopsychology and the remedy of depression.
-Maybe the figure of his mother, who was staring unblinkingly at him through the glass, was still haunting him.
+During his later years, Harlow focused on biopsychology and the remedy for depression.
+Possibly the figure of his mother, staring unblinkingly at him through the glass, was still haunting him.

-As a result, he invented one more device: The Pit of Despair.
+As a result, he invented one further device: The Pit of Despair.

-In a dark, isolated chamber a macaque was bound with the head downwards, unable to move.
-Another device was feeding the animal that was left there for months or years.
+In this dark, isolated chamber, a macaque was bound with its head facing downwards, unable to move.
+Another device fed the animal, which was left there for months or even years.

-When they were taken out, the animals were emotionally shattered.
+When they were taken out, the animals were emotionally broken.
 No medicine or remedy could help them.

 ~~{}~~

-Harlow managed to prove one thing with his brutal experiments: every human being (and animal too) needs love and affection to grow up normally and become an individual that, in turn, will be able to offer affection to somebody else.
+Through his brutal experiments, Harlow managed to prove one thing: every human being (and, indeed, every animal) needs to experience love and affection in order to grow up normally and become an individual that, in turn, will be able to offer affection to somebody else.

-If we expand this concept on a social level, we could hazard perhaps the following diagnosis: a man who is reared unfree, with competition, cannibalism and bigotry as models, they will never be able to show solidarity.
+If we expand this concept on a social level, we could perhaps propose the following supposition: a person who is reared in captivity, who experiences competition, cannibalism and bigotry, will never be able to live harmoniously with others.

 ~~{}~~

-One hypothesis: if Harlow took care of the animals instead of torturing them to discover the nature of love, maybe he would be able to fill the gap his mother inflicted on him.
+One final hypothesis: if Harlow had taken care of the animals, instead of torturing them, to discover the nature of love, maybe he would have been able to fill the gap his mother left in his life.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~